cidneyhamilton/blank-gh-site/_posts/2018-10-12-advice-for-newly-diagnosed-zebras.md

 ### Buy a Book on EDS

-Isobel Knight's _A Guide To Living with Ehlers-Danlos Syndrome_ and Kevin Muldowney's _Living Life to the Fullest With Ehlers-Danlos Syndrome_ are not only great things to read to understand your diagnosis, they are physical objects you can bring to doctor's visits to explain your situation and symptoms.
+Isobel Knight's [A Guide To Living with Ehlers-Danlos Syndrome](https://www.goodreads.com/book/show/24062761-a-guide-to-living-with-ehlers-danlos-syndrome-hypermobility-type) and Kevin Muldowney's [Living Life to the Fullest With Ehlers-Danlos Syndrome](https://www.goodreads.com/book/show/26208807-living-life-to-the-fullest-with-ehlers-danlos-syndrome?from_search=true) are not only great things to read to understand your diagnosis, they are **physical objects** you can bring to doctor's visits to explain your situation and symptoms.

 ### Get Used to Educating Your Doctors

 If you live in a big city, you might have doctors with multiple EDS patients, who will be experienced and understanding.
 If you live in a small town, you're probably going to be the first case your doctors have seen since med school.
-Get used to explaining EDS and having to be your own advocate.
+Get used to explaining EDS and having to **be your own advocate**.
 If you can, ask your local EDS group for recommendations.